- May 18, 2022

 Sometimes, professional guidance is all you need to untangle your finances and get them organized.
 A credit union team member is available to offer guidance and point you to the tools and resources needed to accomplish this.
 Or, for significant amounts of debt, debt management assistance can help you strategize your next move.

 General Electric Credit Union (GECU) wants to help you simplify your financial life.
 That’s why we invest in digital services that make it easy to organize your finances.
 From Money Management to Bill Pay, we have the tools you need to succeed.
-Learn more about Credit Union membership and how it can Improve the Quality of Your Financial Life.
+Learn more about Credit Union membership and how it can help with Improving the Quality of Your Financial Life.
 You’re eligible for membership if you live, work, worship, or attend school in select Ohio, Indiana, or Kentucky counties – it’s that simple!